Test Detail

 What is LFT (Liver Function Test)?

-An LFT (Liver Function Test) assesses the overall health of your liver.
-It helps diagnose and monitor liver disease or damage and monitor or track the recovery process of any known liver problems.
-It also helps determine if you need dose adjustments of medicines you might be taking.
-An LFT is also done as a part of routine preventive health checkups.
+An LFT (Liver Function Test) comprises a group of blood tests measuring the level of various liver enzymes and proteins.
+It helps assess the liver’s overall health, diagnose and monitor potential liver disease or damage, track the treatment response for known liver problems, and determine if dosage adjustments are needed for medicines that may affect the liver.
+LFT is often done as part of routine preventive checkups.

 What is LFT (Liver Function Test) used for?